nguye453/ucsd_bootcamp_project1/README.md

 ### Main Analysis file - happiness_analysis.ipynb

 ### Process -
-### \t\t\tWe ran correlation tests and utilized gmaps to visualize and mark siginificant values, as well as create scatter plots and bar charts of the data.
+### -- We ran correlation tests and utilized gmaps to visualize and mark siginificant values, as well as create scatter plots and bar charts of the data.

 /~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~/